yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >    > <comment-title> Different flavor, different time and accuracy </comment-title>
 >    >
 >    > The alignment will be quite fast with the FFT-NS-2 flavor.
 You can try it out with G-INS-I for example, then you'll see the time and accuracy difference of the algorithms, which MAFFT can offer.
+It will take a while, so please don't wait for the result before you continue with the training.
+When it finished, check the first aligned sequence file with the second to evaluate the differences of the alignment methods.
 >    {: .comment}
 >
 {: .hands_on}